kitrojs/kitrojs/README.md

 ## 💜 Credits

-KitroJS is ontwikkeld door Nico Vermaeck en zal stap voor stap groeien met community-bijdragen.
+KitroJS is developed by Nico Vermaeck and will gradually grow with community contributions.

-Als je KitroJS gebruikt in een project, vinden we het leuk als je ergens een kleine verwijzing plaatst zoals:
+If you use KitroJS in a project, we'd love it if you place a small reference somewhere like:

 **"Built with KitroJS"**

-Maar het is niet verplicht.
+But it's not required.